Dana Nălbaru: Life and music career

 Her desire for artistic independence free from commercial coercions pushed her to break-away from music record companies, and launch her next album by herself in 2008, called Parfum (Perfume) made available for the public through free digital download.
 Her first video for the play Mai e o zi was evidential for her pursue of individuality, free spirit and nonconformity by showing Nălbaru symbolically paring her hair.
 A hairless Dana Nălbaru was the image associated throughout her new album promotion campaign.
 A second video directed by her husband Dragoş Bucur for the play Tu (You), which also cast a number of known TV actors like Dan Bordeianu, stated her main artistic motto that "love heals everything".

 This last message was later expanded as the main theme for her 4th album, called One Love, launched in October 2010.
 A main difference from her other music appearances is that this time, all the songs are recited in English only.
 A video for the main play "Love", part of this last album, was also released.

 In late October 2010, Dana Nălbaru returned inside the music band that consecrated her HI-Q, after 7 years of solo career.
 As a result of her return, she took part in composing and releasing in 2012 the band's album Când zâmbeşti.

 Since this time, she continued working separately on her own music creations, and by March 2013 she released a couple of new singles for public download.

-On 31 July 2014 she left in HI-Q.
+On July 31st, 2014 she left HI-Q.